Thursday, 20 April 2023

 Dr. Sherman Lo, Senior Research Engineer, Stanford University GPS Laboratory, “Providing Authentication for SBAS”

 Sherman Lo is a senior research engineer at the Stanford GPS Laboratory.
 He also is executive director of the Stanford Center for Position Navigation and Time (SCPNT) and a Stanford instructor.
 His research work focuses on navigation safety, security, and robustness.
 At Stanford, he was associate investigator for the FAA evaluation of enhanced Loran and alternative position navigation and timing (APNT) systems for aviation.
 He currently leads work examining GNSS resiliency, interference and spoofing detection and mitigation.
-He has over 130 conferences, 28 journal, 14 magazine publications and 8 issued US patents.
+He has over 130 conferences, 28 journal, 14 magazine publications and 8 issued U.S. patents.

 Michael W. Weiler, Manager, FAA Spectrum Engineering Services, “Spectrum Engineering’s Impact on Aviation”